realityexpander/FredsRoadtripStoryteller/README.md

 Hear historical markers as you travel - Learn about local history as you drive.

 - Compose KMP Proof-of-concept experimental app using Google Maps for iOS and Android
-- Pure Kotlin App using shared core AND Compose based UI
+- Pure Kotlin App using _SHARED_ core and _SHARED_ Compose based UI, running in native Kotlin.

 ## YouTube series following the development of the app:
 [<img alt="image" src="https://github.com/realityexpander/FredsRoadtripStoryteller/assets/5157474/e45ea030-00c2-45d4-b214-4983a53d7d36">](https://youtu.be/kbKcwn_DuJ8)